akospasztor/stm32-rtc-scheduler/README.md

 6. The `build` subfolder should contain the generated outputs, organized in subfolders with the names of the build configurations.

+#### Build with CMake

+Two configurations are supported with CMake: debug and release.
+CMake uses [Ninja](https://ninja-build.org) by default for all configurations.
+If you wish to generate Makefiles instead, just replace the `generator` value to `Unix Makefiles` in the `CMakePresets.json` file.

+Please make sure that both CMake and Ninja exist in the PATH.
+If the GNU Arm Embedded Toolchain does not exist in the PATH, it can be explicitly specified in the `cmake/gcc-arm-none-eabi.cmake` file.

+1. List all CMake configuration presets: `cmake --list-presets`
+2. Configure the debug preset: `cmake --preset=debug`
+3. Build the project with debug configuration: `cmake --build --preset=debug`
+4. Clean built files: `cmake --build --preset=debug --target clean`

 ## References

 [1] Discovery kit with STM32L496AG MCU,